alexeykuz-sys/MyRecipe-MS3/README.md

 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#ux-requirements)UX requirements

-The website targets the individuals interested to transfer their paper recorded recipes into digital form and copy recipes availalbe on other websites to one
+The website targets the individuals interested to transfer their paper recorded recipes into digital form and copy recipes availalbe on other websites to one single hub.
 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#developers-goals)Developer's Goals

 The site owner has the following goals: